finnergizer/twitter-opinion-mining/report.md

 We did not perform **SelectKBest** on these n-grams.

-Our initial test to see if this would increase precision was using the Naive Bayes classifier with this new data representation for the documents.
+The initial test to see if this would increase precision was using the Naive Bayes classifier with this new data representation for the documents.
 The stratified cross-validation results became:

 ~~~
 === Stratified cross-validation ===